xuankimtran/docs-1/pages/katalon-studio/docs/teamcity-plugin.md

 ## Installation

 See how to install and configure the TeamCity server [here](https://www.jetbrains.com/help/teamcity/installing-and-configuring-the-teamcity-server.html).
-Install [Katalon DevOps Runner for TeamCity](https://plugins.jetbrains.com/plugin/12653-katalon).
+Install [Katalon TestOps for TeamCity](https://plugins.jetbrains.com/plugin/12653-katalon).
 See how to install TeamCity plugins [here](https://www.jetbrains.com/help/teamcity/installing-additional-plugins.html).

 ## Enable the plugin